A Very Short History of Vice: A Look at Bakersfield's Hidden Gambling Halls

 Bakersfield, CA is a city in the Central Valley

-Gambling Halls sprung up in the early Bakersfield as they did in most western towns.
-Portrayed in Hollywood film, these salons often have a romantic air about them and a seething element of underlying danger.
-People sat around card tables, guns on their sides, playing poker usually and often the town's sheriff was one of the hall's beneficiaries.
+Gambling Halls sprung up in early Bakersfield as they did in most western towns.
+Portrayed in films, these salons often seem to have a romantic air about them and a seething element of underlying danger.
+People sat around card tables, guns on their sides, playing poker.
+Although considered immoral and illegal, the town’s sheriff was often one of the hall’s major beneficiaries.

 CA State Laws Forbade Gambling

-Ironically however it was observed by early reporters that even though "church and church members are unanimous in the opinion that gambling is sinful.
-At the same time a majority of those who are engaged in the most desperate and furious gambling of all in the city grain and stock boards are church members."
-It seems to be that investing was a business of chance and that many of those who profited from this industry were proud to demonstrate their religious devotion.
+The public perception of gambling wasn’t limited to the gaming halls.
+Ironically, it was observed by early reporters that even though “church and church members are unanimous in the opinion that gambling is sinful.
+At the same time a majority of those who are engaged in the most desperate and furious gambling of all in the city grain and stock boards are church members.”
+It seems that investing and business was perceived as a game of chance and the public perception was that the market itself was a form of gambling in which many congregational members profited from.

 Many places of worship rely upon bingo as a fundraising optionClick thumbnail to view full-size